HOME DECOR IDEAS FOR A HOME WITH TIMELESS STYLE

 Having FUN with wall finishes

 So you like gray.
 Then I would suggest painting your WALLS gray, but maybe not committing to it on the floor.
 When it comes to paint colour trends, try to keep it at that – paint colour trends, not flooring trends.
 For some reason, we see paint colours and translate them to our flooring, whether it’s carpet, wood flooring or linoleum.
-The dusty rose and forest green of the 90’s was NOT limited to walls (unfortunately) and are still haunting the dreams of many of today’s homeowners.
+The dusty roses and forest greens of the 90s were NOT limited to walls (unfortunately) and are still haunting the dreams of many of today’s homeowners.

-For a timeless look, wood flooring should be a wood colour.
+For a timeless look, wood flooring should be a medium-toned brown.
 And trends will come and go with regard to how light, dark, rustic, smooth, etc… the flooring is, I like to say that the middle of the road is best.
 Don’t go drastic one way or another and things will last a LOT longer.

-As far as tile, vinyl and carpet go, if today’s trend happens to be a neutral (which it is – gray), then you will get a pretty decent life out of it.
-It’s when an actual ‘colour’ is a trend that it becomes more of an issue for the long-term.
-That being said, many of the gray laminates are ALREADY falling out of favour.
+As far as tile, vinyl and carpet go, if today’s trend happens to be neutral (which it is – gray), then you will get a pretty decent life out of it.
+It’s when an actual ‘colour’ is a trend that it becomes more of an issue for the long term.
+That being said, many of the gray hard surfaces are ALREADY falling out of favour.

 Having some fun with flooring

 The smaller the flooring space is, the more room you have to be creative.
 Go all jazzy jeff on that little powder room, or grab that laundry room floor by the coattails and live out your wildest fantasies (without being awkward about it).
-Those floor spaces tend to be more controlled, in that they don’t sprawl out into other spaces or cover a lot of sq footage and are, therefore, easier to replace if you get tired of what you did.
+These floor spaces tend to be more controlled, in that they don’t sprawl out into other spaces or cover a lot of sq footage and are, therefore, easier to replace if you get tired of them.

 When it comes to colour you don’t NEED to practice (as much) moderation.
 Why?
-Because it is one of the LEAST expensive ways to change a space!
-So if in 6 months or 6 years you get tired of your blue/green walls or your navy blue room, you’re only a gallon or two away from it being fixed.
+Because it’s one of the LEAST expensive ways to change a space!
+So if in six months or six years you get tired of your blue/green walls or your navy blue room, you’re only a gallon or two away from it being fixed.